 Laura Aldis born 1904

 In 1901 the family were living in The Street, Woodton but moved to live in Saxlingham between 1904 and 1908.
-His father was a blacksmith.
+Jack Aldis was a blacksmith.

-William worked as a groom and in 1911 was employed by Retired Captain William H Long who lived at Hill House, Saxlingham Nethergate.
-He lived there not with his parents.
+William worked as a groom and in 1911 was employed by retired Captain William H Long who lived at Hill House, Saxlingham Nethergate.
+Wililam lived at Hill House not with his parents.

 He was aged 24 years old and 5 feet 3 inches tall and weighed 120lbs.
-His service number was M2/34208 and he was a motor driver part of the Mechanical Transport Brigade.
+His service number was M2/34208 and he was a motor driver in the Mechanical Transport Brigade.
 He worked some of the time as a motor lorry driver and sometime as a car driver.

 He left Avonmouth on 29th January 1915 and arrived in Rouen on 2 February 1915.
 He served in France till 12 August 1919.